inseven/bookmarks/privacy.md

 ## Crash Reporting

-If you have opted into crash reporting with Apple, we may occasionally receive crash logs from Apple which, ideally do not, but may contain personally identifiable information.
-Crash logs are stored privately and are kept confidential, and we will make all reasonable efforts to delete any crash logs found to contain personally identifiable information.
+If you have opted into crash reporting with Apple, we will occasionally receive crash logs from Apple which, ideally do not, but may contain personally identifiable information.
+Crash logs are stored privately and are kept confidential, and we will make all reasonable efforts to delete any found to contain personally identifiable information.

 ## Pinboard